DCF Banner

 Students are required to obtain an FDU Webmail account.
 This allows access to FDU’s Webcampus and the Blackboard web site for the course.
 The email facilities of Blackboard will be used to communicate with students and the material on the site is highly recommended.
 Students who do not wish to use or check their FDU email can set up auto-forwarding to another email address of their choice.

 Attendance in lecture is required.
 Students are expected to arrive on time for all classes.
 Cell phones and pagers must be turned off at all times in lab and lecture.
-For further information, refer to the University Attendance Policy.

 [back to Contents]